Congratulations Maggie Harris of Thayer Central Community Schools, the 2016 Poetry Out Loud Nebraska state champion!

-The National Endowment for the Arts and the Poetry Foundation partner with the Nebraska Arts Council and arts agencies in all fifty states to sponsor Poetry Out Loud: National Recitation Contest.
-Poetry Out Loud builds on the recent resurgence of poetry as an oral art form, as demonstrated by the slam poetry movement among our youth.
-The program encourages the nation’s youth to learn about great poetry through memorization and performance, which help students master public speaking skills, build self-confidence, and learn about our literary heritage.
+Poetry Out Loud is a national poetry recitation competition and educational program for high school students.
+The National Endowment for the Arts and the Poetry Foundation partner with the Nebraska Arts Council and arts agencies in all 50 states to sponsor POL.
+Poetry Out Loud encourages the nation’s youth to learn about great poetry through memorization and performance, which help students master public speaking skills, build self-confidence and learn about our literary heritage.

+POL is free of charge.
+Starting at the classroom level, teachers are provided with free multimedia curriculum materials and personalized technical support to carry out classroom and schoolwide activities.
+Complementary in-school poetry recitation workshops led by professional poets and performing artists are also available to participating Nebraska schools.
 Each year, school-level recitation champions advance to regional semi-finals.
-Regional winners then move on to the state competition held in Lincoln.
-Nebraska's state winner receives a monetary award as well as a free trip to Washington, D.C. to compete in the national finals.
+Regional winners then move on to the state competition in Lincoln.
+Nebraska's state winner receives a monetary award, as well as a free trip to Washington, D.C., to compete in the national finals for over $50,000 in scholarships and prizes.